sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 This command basically sends a copy of my `Documents` directory to a back-up directory.
 It updates incrementally, so it's much better than removing an old backup and copying over the `Documents` directory every time I want to do a back up.
 Instead, rsync looks for _new_ and _modified_ files and just updates those in the back-up directory.
 (The optional `--delete` flag deletes files in the back-up that are not present in the data.)

-To restore data archived in this method, I think I'd just use `cp -R`.
+To restore data archived in this method, I think I'd just use `rsync -ar` in the reverse direction, since rsync compares checksums of the original data with that of the moved data to make sure everything made it over.

 ## Downsides to this rsync approach